How Long Can You Make a Claim After a Car Accident?

 According to the Annual CTP Insights report for 2023-2024, the three Queensland compulsory third-party insurers reached a liability decision within six months of claim lodgement in over 99% of cases.
 This data highlights the efficiency of handling car insurance claims, particularly for CTP coverage.

-However, the time to settle is typically longer after establishing liability.
+However, the time to settle is typically longer after liability is established.
 During this period, a personal injury lawyer and the insurance company negotiate the value of a claim.

-What is The Average CTP Payout in Queensland?
+How Much is the Average CTP Payout in QLD?

-The average CTP payout for Queensland motor vehicle accident claims from 1 July 2013 to 30 June 2023 is:
+The average CTP payout values for Queensland motor vehicle accident claims from 1 July 2013 to 30 June 2023 are as follow:

 Severity of Injuries | Average CTP Payout Value |